Documentation / Advanced Workflows

 Clear Instructions:

-Bad: "Help with the frontend"
+Bad: "Help with the budget"

 Shared Topic Integration: